 As you now know, we are HUGE believers in the role of nutrition in EoE management.
 The diet that has the best evidence is called the 6 or 8 food elimination diet.
 They’re the same thing – however the 8-food elimination breaks 2 of the categories into sub categories (peanut/tree nut and fish/shellfish).

 The Top 8 Allergens are:

 It is recommended you eliminate these allergens for a minimum of 6 weeks.
 This can be very challenging to do, because many of these are staples in the diet.
 At Ignite, we tailor your recommendations to you – what you like, what you eat, and of course, if you have any IgE mediated allergies on top of that.

-We understand that private nutrition counselling is a privilege.
-If nutrition counselling isn’t covered by your extended benefits (many times, dietitian services are – and if not, they’re a tax deductible medical expense) or you don’t have a dietitian through public health services, check out our 4-week elimination diet meal plan and our top 8 priority allergen snack guide (TIP!
-There’s a discount in the snack guide for 50% off the menu plans.
-Woo hoo!).
-The recipes are easy, delicious, and do not contain any of the top priority allergens.
+We understand that nutrition counselling isn’t for everyone.
+If nutrition counselling isn’t covered by your extended benefits (many times, dietitian services are – and if not, they’re a tax deductible medical expense) or you don’t have a dietitian through public health services – be sure to check out our dietitian created menu plans & tools!

 While the 8-food elimination diet is successful in approximately 70-80% of patients, it is important to note that, if you fall into the 20-30% other allergens may be causing your reaction.

 Often times we see patients eliminating the top 8 allergens, plus others they’ve found online.
 We do NOT recommend you do this without dietitian supervision.
 Not only is the risk of malnutrition is real – we’ve had far too many patients come in with an incredible amount of fear, frustration and major impact to their quality of life due to managing their diet on their own.